-In 2019, our water efficiency improved for the 17th consecutive year, an 18 percent improvement over 2010, and a 31 percent improvement since 2004.
+In 2020, our water efficiency improved for the 18th consecutive year.
 In 2004, we were using 2.7 liters of water to make 1 liter of product.
 That means that 1 liter of water was in the product and another 1.7 liters was used in the manufacturing process, mostly for keeping equipment clean.
-At the end of 2019, we were using 1.85 liters of water to make 1 liter of product, with the goal to reduce it to 1.7 liters of water by 2020.
-Through improved water-use efficiency, system-wide we can save around US\$1 billion (cumulative 2011 through 2020) in water acquisition, internal handling and discharge
+At the end of 2020, we were using 1.84 liters of water to make 1 liter of product, a 19 percent improvement over 2010, and a 32 percent improvement since 2004.
+However, we are still short of our goal to improve our water efficiency by 25 percent over 2010 levels by 2020 due to changes in our product and packaging portfolio.
+Through improved water-use efficiency, system-wide we can save around US\$1 billion (cumulative 2011 through 2020) in water acquisition, internal handling and discharge fees.